robertopablonoel/mamdani-miami/COPY_AUDIT_HALBERT.md

 What will YOU do with yours?"

 **Why This Works:**

 - Specific number (feels real)
 - Amplifies pain (you're bleeding money)
-- Shows the villain (Albany, governor)
+- Shows the villain (Mamdani, governor)
 - Provides relief (2,847 others escaped)
 - Future-paces the desire (what will YOU do?)
 - Makes inaction painful ("every April 15th")